Non-Euclidean Erd\H{o}s-Anning Theorems: Riemannian manifolds

 \begin{example} Form a complete Riemannian manifold (the \emph{hexagonal torus}) by gluing opposite edges of a Euclidean regular hexagon.
-After this gluing step, the six vertices of the hexagon become two points of the hexagonal torus.
-Let $S$ be the set consisting of these two points together with the center of the hexagon.
-Then the hexagonal torus has six points equidistant from the three points of $S$.
-Connecting the three points of $S$ by shortest curves to each of these six points forms an embedding of the graph $K_{3,6}$ on the hexagonal torus (\cref{fig:k36-hex-torus}). \end{example}
+The hexagon's six vertices become two points of the torus (red and blue in \cref{fig:k36-hex-torus}).
+Let $S$ consist of these two points and the center of the hexagon (yellow).
+Six points (gray) are equidistant from these three points.
+Connecting the three points of $S$ by shortest curves to these six points embeds $K_{3,6}$ on the torus. \end{example} \else In the full version we prove properties of additively weighted Voronoi diagrams for Riemannian manifolds analogous to those of convex distance functions, culminating in a bound of $2g+2$ on the number of intersections of the cells of three sites with none of the three belonging to a geodesic between the other two. \fi